 What if I have a CDL from another state?

-To get a New York State CDL, you must apply for your CDL at a DMV Office and surrender your out-of-state CDL.
-If your out-of-state CDL has a hazardous materials endorsement, you must pass the hazardous materials knowledge test when you apply for your NYS CDL.
-You must also provide fingerprints for federal and NYS background checks for criminal violations.
+To get a New York State CDL, you must apply for your CDL at a DMV office and surrender your out-of-state CDL.
+If your out-of-state CDL has a hazardous materials endorsement, you must pass the hazardous materials knowledge test when you apply for your New York State CDL.
+You must also provide fingerprints for federal and New York State background checks for criminal violations.

 - 1. Federal regulations in 49 CFR Part 391